 The latest model from Google’s flagship smartphone line, the Pixel 4, does struggle a bit when it comes to basic smartphone capabilities: the battery runs out quickly, the screen is small and storage is limited.
 Like previous Pixels, however, the Pixel 4 does deliver a camera that’s surprisingly powerful.

 From a numbers standpoint, the Pixel 4’s camera looks like the rest of the competition – a 12.2MP sensor and f1.7 aperture on the main lens.
 However, the camera software on board and its excellent automatic mode make it a pretty incredible point-and-shoot camera that can consistently create well-balanced photos.

 Those looking for a more technically impressive camera may be disappointed, but if you want a camera that does a lot of the work for you, the Pixel 4 can be a great choice.
 Priced at $799, it’s also a cheaper alternative to Apple’s and Samsung’s recent offerings.
-Amazon is currently running a sale for anyone who wants a discounted Pixel 4 XL as well.

 5. OnePlus 7T Pro

 The OnePlus 7T Pro includes the most powerful of any camera on this list, if you go by the specs alone.
 The 7T Pro features three different lenses: a primary 48MP sensor with a wide f/1.6 lens, an 8MP camera with a 3x zoom for long-distance shots and a 16MP ultra wide-angle camera that offers a 117-degree field of view.

 The phone’s weaker onboard camera software, however, may make it less suitable for people who just want a point-and-click camera.
 For example, despite offering specs that should make it better for low-light photography than many of the cameras on this list, the 7T Pro can struggle in low-light scenarios.
 Through, with a price just under $670, it’s one of the more affordable higher-end options available.